The Council for Medical Schemes

 This board is referred to as the Council and its members meet on at least four occasions annually.
 Members are chosen from diverse backgrounds and they represent a cross section of skills that range from law to consumer affairs.
 They are responsible for the overall policy of the Council for Medical Schemes.

-The daily decision-making and supervision of staff is done by an executive committee that holds monthly meetings.
+An executive committee conducts the daily decision-making and supervision of staff and it holds monthly meetings.
 They are also responsible for informing the general public, stakeholders and media organisations of the work of the Council.

 This management team consists of executive managers and the Chief Executive who is referred to as the Registrar.
 The Registrar is also elected by the Health Minister.